sanity-io/sanity-plugin-dashboard-widget-vercel/README.md

     // ...
     {
       name: 'vercel',
-      options: {
-        deployLimit: 5,
-        deployHook: '%YOUR_DEPLOY_HOOK%', // optional
-        projectId: '%YOUR_PROJECT_ID%',
-        teamId: '%YOUR_PROJECT_ID%', // optional
-        token: '%VERCEL_TOKEN%',
-      },
       layout: {
-        width: 'large',
+        width: 'full', // full width is recommended!
       },
     },
   ],
 }
 ```

-This will display the 5 most recent deploys from your Vercel project and a button to trigger manual builds.

-## Plugin options

-### token: string (required)

-Your Vercel API token.
+### Add a deployment target

+Simply visit your Sanity dashboard and click the '+' icon in the top right to add a new deploment target.

+You'll need to fill in the following:

+#### Name (required)

+The name assigned to a deployment target, used purely for presentational purposes in the dashboard.

+Note that all deployment targets are sorted alphabetically.

+#### Vercel Account Token (required)

-These can be created in Vercel under **Account > Settings > Tokens**.
+This can be created in Vercel under **Account > Settings > Tokens**.

-Remember that your token has access to your _entire account_, please strongly consider using [environment variables](https://www.sanity.io/docs/studio-environment-variables) as opposed to hard coding / checking these into source control.

-### deployLimit: number (min: 1, max: 15) (required)

-The number of deployments to display and fetch.

-### projectId: string (required)

-Your Vercel project ID.
+#### Vercel Project ID (required)

-These can be retrieved via [Vercel's API](https://vercel.com/docs/api#endpoints/projects/get-projects).
+This can be retrieved via [Vercel's API](https://vercel.com/docs/api#endpoints/projects/get-projects).

-### teamId: string

-Your Vercel team ID.
+#### Vercel Team ID

 Similar to project IDs, you can retrieve these via Vercel's API.

-_If your project is assigned to a team account, you must provide both team and project IDs_.
+If your project is assigned to a team account, you must provide both team and project IDs.

-### deployHook: string
+#### Vercel Deploy Hook

-Vercel deploy hook URLs used to trigger new builds.
+The Vercel deploy hook URL used to trigger new builds.

-If one is provided, a 'deploy' button will appear at the footer of the widget.
+Enabled a manual deployment button if provided.

 These can be created in Vercel by going to **Project > Settings > Git > Deploy Hooks**.

+#### Number of deploys to display (min: 1, max: 15) (required)

+The number of deployments to display and fetch.

 ## Good to know

-Your Vercel token is currently bundled in the Sanity studio application payload and currently publicly accessible.
-This will be addressed in a future release - see [#2](https://github.com/robinpyon/sanity-plugin-dashboard-widget-vercel/issues/2)
+### Token security

+When setting up new deployment targets, you're asked to provide your Vercel account token.
+It's important to know that your Vercel token provides unrestricted API access to your entire Vercel account.

+Your Vercel token, as well as all other deployment settings are stored Sanity under the namespaced document type `vercel.deploymentTarget` and by design, namespaced documents [are not publicly accessible](https://www.sanity.io/docs/ids).

+However, please note that this token is exposed to all _authenticated users_ in your Sanity studio.

+If you can't expose this token to authenticated studio visitors, consider using [custom access control rules](https://www.sanity.io/docs/access-control) to limit access to documents of type `vercel.deployment

+### Deployment considerations

 Please also keep the following in mind when manually deploying: